israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

   > `[for (x of y) x]` Array comprehensions.
   > `(for (x of y) y)` Generator comprehensions.

+  Comprehensions exist in many programming languages and allow you to quickly assemble a new array based on an existing one

 - **Left-hand-side Expressions:** Left values are the destination of an assignment.